-Oakmere Solutions delivers high quality contemporary consultancy, evaluation and change management services to clients underpinned by values of customer service, confidentiality and professional integrity.
+Oakmere Solutions delivers high quality contemporary consultancy, evaluation and change management services to clients underpinned by values of customer service, confidentiality, professional integrity and open and honest relationships and communications.
 Launched in 2009 we offer:

-Oakmere Solutions is committed to ethical and sustainable business practice, to maintaining and promoting equal opportunities and the health, welfare and well-being of its customers, stakeholders, associates and directors.
+We are committed to ethical and sustainable business practice, to maintaining and promoting equal opportunities and the health and well-being of our customers, stakeholders, associates and directors.

 LATEST BLOG POSTS